 Smart manufacturing is faster, safer, and more efficient.

-eXtremeDB for the Industrial IoT
+eXtremeDB for Industrial Control

 eXtremeDB supports both in-memory and on-disk data management for the maximum speed and predictability demanded by IIoT systems. eXtremeDB is used world-wide for real-time control in manufacturing, energy extraction, transportation, telecommunications and other fields.

 eXtremeDB’s Type-safe API Eliminates Database Corruption.
 CRC checksum detects unauthorized modification.
 Learn more.

 When used as an in-memory, embedded database system, eXtremeDB eliminates sources of latency such as cache misses, interprocess communication, remote procedure calls and creation of multiple copies of data.
 Click to learn more about eXtremeDB in real-time systems.